AnonymousPlanet/thgtoa/guide.md

 -   Adapt your language/writing to the identity to not raise suspicions and lower your chances of being fingerprinted by online platforms.
 Be especially careful with using pedantic words and figures of speech/quotes that could allow some people to guess your writing is very similar to that person with this Twitter handle or this Reddit user.

+-   Consider using the recommended tools on <https://privacytools.io/> for your various purposes.

 ProtonMail:
 -----------